 The car's back end is pretty damaged, and the other driver has a sprained wrist.
 Plus, the truck you rented now has a dented front bumper.

 Because you're driving a car that's not listed on your policy, your commercial auto insurance normally wouldn't cover the accident.
 Fortunately, you have an Individual Named Insured Endorsement, so your regular Liability insurance and Physical Damage insurance now cover you and the rented truck.

 An Individual Name Insured Endorsement is only available if you're an individual or sole proprietor and you have a vehicle with a personal or non-business use listed on your policy.

-To be covered under the Individual Named Insured Endorsement, the non-owned vehicle cannot be owned by you, your spouse or any resident of your household and it cannot be a vehicle that is available to you for regular use.
+To be covered under the Individual Named Insured Endorsement, the non-owned car cannot be owned by you, your spouse or any resident of your household and it cannot be a vehicle that is available to you for regular use.

 Please note that the Individual Named Insured Endorsement may not be available in all states or situations.
 Call us at 1-888-806-9598 to learn about Individual Named Insured Endorsement options available in your state.